vossisboss/pyconwagtail2024/README.md

 All right.
 Now that we've added some content to your blog and translated it into French, we're going to add a translatable menu and a translatable footer to our website so that you can see how Snippets work in Wagtail as well as how you can translate them.

-# Step Six: Add translatable navigation
+# Step Five: Add translatable navigation

 In this step, you're going to learn about Wagtail Snippets.
 Snippets are pieces of code that can be used in multiple places across a project but that aren't a part of the page tree.
 Some common uses for Snippets include author profiles, menus, and footer content.
 The nice thing about Wagtail is you can use `TranslatableMixin` to make your snippets translatable by Wagtail Localize.